-The Dallas Cowboys are breaking out all the trick plays in the book.
-Without quarterback Dak Prescott and having already ran out dudes like Andy Dalton, Ben DiNucci and Garrett Gilbert under center, the offense has certainly struggled to score points against teams like the Arizona Cardinals, Washington Football Team, Philadelphia Eagles and the Pittsburgh Steelers on Sunday.
+The Dallas Cowboys broke out all the trick plays in the book last season.
+Without quarterback Dak Prescott and having already ran out dudes like Andy Dalton, Ben DiNucci and Garrett Gilbert under center, the offense struggled to score points against teams like the Arizona Cardinals, Washington Football Team, Philadelphia Eagles and the Pittsburgh Steelers.

-Head coach Mike McCarthy isn’t making running back Ezekiel Elliott throw touchdown passes yet, but against Pittsburgh he showed that he isn’t afraid to let his staff think out of the box.
-Considering injuries have plagued the team this year, it’s hilariously ironic that the Cowboys faked an injury to pull off an epic trick play at AT&T Stadium.
+Head coach Mike McCarthy didn’t resort to making running back Ezekiel Elliott throw touchdown passes, but against Pittsburgh he showed that he isn’t afraid to let his staff think out of the box.
+Considering injuries plagued the team, it’s hilariously ironic that the Cowboys faked an injury to pull off an epic trick play at AT&T Stadium.

 Tell me if you’ve ever seen this one.